peterszombati/xapi-node/README.md

 #### Buy Me A Coffee! :coffee:

-If you can contribute or you want to, feel free to do it at [__Buy me a coffee! :coffee:__](https://www.buymeacoffee.com/peterszombati), I will be really thankfull for anything even if it is a coffee or just a kind comment towards my work, because that helps me a lot.
-Whenever you contribute with a donation, I will read your message and it will be shown in my main site.
+If you can contribute or you want to, feel free to do it at [__Buy me a coffee! :coffee:__](https://www.buymeacoffee.com/peterszombati)

 ##### Be careful and donate just if it is within your possibilities, because there is no refund system.
 And remember that you don't need to donate, it is just a free choice for you.
 Thank you!